Firigion/scarpets/README.md

 There are some other odds and ends in this app:

 #### Safe mode
 The app by default will replace any block in its way when placing hoppers and chests.
-Thurning on safe mode (with `/storagetech_aid set_safe_mode true`) will make it so that only air blocks are replaced.
+Turning on safe mode (with `/storagetech_aid set_safe_mode true`) will make it so that only air blocks are replaced.

 #### Chest of stacked shulkers
 Just that: get a chest full of stacked shulker boxes, so you don't have to stack them yourself.
 Run `/storagetech_aid stacked_shulkers_chest` to set the chest at your feet.